 Step 8 – Additional Terms & Conditions

-If the lender wishes to include any other loan terms, they can do so in the section here.
+If the lender wishes to include any other loan terms, they can do so in the “Additional Terms & Conditions” section.

 Step 9 – Signatures

-Finally, the parties will need to sign the loan agreement.
-Both the lender and borrower will need to print their name, date their signature, and sign the form (either digitally with eSign, or by printing the form and signing it by hand).
-If the parties will have witness(es) sign the form, then all parties will need to sign the form at the same time.
+The parties will need to sign the loan agreement in order to make it legally binding.
+Both the lender and borrower will need to print their name, date their signature, and sign the form (either digitally with eSign or by hand).
+If the parties will have witnesses observe their signatures, then the parties will need to sign in their presence and the witnesses will sign after them.